Superluminal Transformations and Indeterminism: Propensities and Indeterministic Causality

 We will instead consider that there is a potential causal connection between the $i$-th and $j$-th events if and only if the associated propensity $p_{ij}$ is strictly positive, such that

 Hence, the information content of the whole graph is

 A fundamental property of Kolmogorov complexity is the chain rule, which holds up to an additive constant.
 The information can therefore be written as where the $C_0$ is a constant independent of $E$ and $P$.
 The term $I(E)$ captures the information required to specify the set of events (nodes) constituting the graph.
-The conditional term $I(P| E)$ quantifies the information needed to specify the causal structure relating these events, namely, which pairs of events are connected and with what propensities, given that the events themselves are already fixed. \\

-We can also separate the information content of the graph $G(t)$ into a part relative to the past, and one relative to the future, and the following relations should hold: \\
+The conditional term $I(P| E)$ quantifies the information needed to specify the causal structure relating these events, namely, which pairs of events are connected and with what propensities, given that the events themselves are already fixed, according to the notion of event symmetry.
+The notion of event symmetry \cite{RidleyAdlam2023}, suggests that the physical or dynamical contribution assigned to an event does not depend on its absolute coordinate representation, but only on its intrinsic properties and its relations to other events.
+In this sense, coordinates are understood as observer-dependent labels, while the underlying event structure remains invariant under transformations.
+Different reference frames may therefore assign different coordinate values or temporal orderings to events, without altering the relational or physical content associated with the events themselves.
+This viewpoint is conceptually reconciled to Einstein’s point-coincidence argument and later relational and causal approaches to spacetime, including the causal set programme of Sorkin and Dowker\cite{Einstein1916, Einstein1923Foundation, Einstein1914, Einstein1916, Stachel1980HoleArgument, Sorkin2003, Dowker2005}.
+We also do not take a strong metaphysical stance, such as eternalism (block universe), growing block or presentism as an additional postulate.
+Instead, spacetime is treated as the kinematic background of physical events, while the central ontological focus of the framework is not spacetime itself, but the evolution of event-structure over this background.\\ Additionally, in our causal graph, we can also separate the information content of the graph $G(t)$ into a part relative to the past, and one relative to the future, and the following relations should hold: \\

 \begin{enumerate}[label=\Roman*), leftmargin=1.5em] \item $I(G(t))_{\text{past}} = I(E(t))_{\text{past}} + I(P(t)| E(t))_{\text{past}}+ C_P$\\

 and\\

 $I(G(t))_{\text{fut}} = I(E(t))_{\text{fut}} +I(P(t)| E(t))_{\text{fut}}+ C_F$\\